-This briefing and exercise is practised before first solo (refer CFI) to prepare the student against the unlikely event of flap failure during early solo circuit consolidation.
-Therefore, it must be assumed that flap failure will not have been detected before starting the base turn, where flap is first selected.
+This briefing and exercise is practised before first solo (refer CFI) to prepare the student for the unlikely event of flap failure during early solo circuit consolidation.
+It must be assumed that flap failure will not have been detected before starting the base turn, where flap is first selected.

 To carry out a flapless approach and landing.

-Describe the aeroplane's flap and electrical systems (even if the aeroplane has manual flap operation) with emphasis on their inter-relationships, through schematics, actual components, models and handouts (refer Flight Manual).
+Describe the aeroplane's flap and electrical systems (even if the aeroplane has manual flap operation) with emphasis on their inter-relationships.
+Use schematics, actual components, models and handouts (refer Flight Manual).

 The most probable causes of flap failure are mechanical linkage failure (manual or electric flap), electric flap motor failure, or electrical current failure.

 Another possible cause, that should never occur, is flap overspeed.
 If the flap has been extended or left extended at speeds in excess of the manufacturer's recommendation, the flap or linkages may be damaged.
 If this occurs, flap retraction may not be possible, with a consequent degradation in flight performance.
 Worse than this, is the possibility that the flap will retract unevenly, causing uncontrollable roll.
 A third possibility is that loads on the electric flap motor will cause it to burn out with the consequent risk of fire.
 This damage can go undetected, and may not result in an immediate flap failure, but may occur on later flights.

 This malfunction is avoided by never exceeding the VFE speed (Velocity for flap extension – white arc) with flap extended (see Figure 1).